Thiago099/ghidra_scripts/readme.md

 offsets-`<ae-or-se>`-`<full-game-version>`.txt

-Finally, you can finally run the first cell on the ipynb file to update the database used by these scripts
+Finally, you can run the first cell on the ipynb file to update the database used by these scripts